kubermatic/docs/content/kubeone/main/tutorials/upgrading/upgrading-from-1.7-to-1.8/_index.en.md

 The example Terraform configs for Azure are refactored to use the Standard SKU Load Balancers instead of Basic SKU LBs.
-The Basic SKU Load Balancers are deprecated, and it's strongly recommended to use Standard SKU LBs for new clusters.
+The Basic SKU Load Balancers are deprecated and it's strongly recommended to use Standard SKU LBs for new clusters.

 Existing clusters should continue using the SKU they use at the moment,